autowarefoundation/autoware-documentation/docs/contributing/index.md

 - Fix spelling mistakes.
 - Fix CI failures.
 - Fix warnings detected by compilers or analysis tools.
+- Make small changes to a single package.

 Otherwise, create an issue or a discussion thread before submitting a pull request and discuss the approach with maintainers.